 As a global omnifulfillment platform, ShipBob’s fulfillment solutions not only enable you to outsource picking and packing; they also improve your visibility into shipping operations to mitigate delays.

 ShipBob’s software and dashboard provides real-time inventory and order tracking, so you can see every movement of your SKUs through the supply chain.
 You can also track orders from our fulfillment centers to your customer’s doorstep, and share the information with customers to keep them in the loop.

-When it comes time to ship an order, ShipBob’s distributed inventory strategy and 2-Day Express program enable you to provide affordable shipping that delights customers.
+When it comes time to ship an order, ShipBob’s distributed inventory strategy and 2-Day Express program enable you to provide affordable 2-day shipping that delights customers.
 Moreover, ShipBob’s long-standing partnership with leading carriers and regional couriers secure discounted shipping rates that are pre-negotiated for you, giving you the option to choose between multiple carriers.

 ShipBob also regularly shares data on transit times, carriers, and other performance metrics.
 Our fulfillment SLA badges, shipping performance data, and carrier-specific performance reports give you visibility into shipping performance, so you can facilitate transparency for your business and for your customers.